-The Learning Landscape environmental education program invites elementary school groups to book an Eco-Exploration Field Trip to the Roger Williams Park Botanical Center during the fall and winter, or the URI Kingston Botanical Garden in the spring, for a hands-on environmental education experience.
+The URI Outreach Center invites elementary school groups to book a Learning Landscape Field Trip to the Roger Williams Park Botanical Center during the winter, or the URI Kingston Botanical Garden in the spring, for an engaging, hands-on environmental education experience.

-Students use all of their senses to explore the plants and wildlife that inhabit southern New England.
-Topics such as ecosystems and adaptations, seed diversity, native mammals and birds worms and decomposers, energy and more are presented in a fun and age-appropriate format.
-Students bring their experiences back to the classroom with seeds planted in a recycled pot and their own nature journals.
+Students explore plants and animals that inhabit southern New England and other parts of the world.
+Topics such as ecosystems, adaptations, seed diversity, native mammals, birds, decomposers, energy, and more are presented in a fun and age-appropriate format.
+Students bring their experiences back to the classroom with seeds planted in a recycled pot, as well as their own nature journals.

-Click here to see how the Learning Landscape can help teachers meet R.I.
+Click Here http://web.uri.edu/ceoc/learning-landscape-field-trips/ to see how the Learning Landscape can help teachers meet R.I.
 Grade Span Expectations in science and language arts.

 Available by advance reservation only

 Space is limited.
 Call 874-2900 or email firstname.lastname@example.org for information or to make a reservation.